caizkun/mapreduce-examples/RecommenderSystem/README.md

 #### Workflow - 6 MapReduce jobs
 1. RatingDataReader:
-    - Mapper: read the raw rating data which is in the format of "userId, movieId, rating"
+    - Mapper: read the raw rating data which is in the format of "userId,movieId,rating"
         input: <offset, userId,movieId,rating>
         output: <userId, movieId:rating>
     - Reducer: aggregate the rating data by userId